 2 Haiku Essays.
 My 2001 essay “Need for Experimentation: Reflections on Western Poets Writing Haiku” and my 2006 Haiku Harvest editorial “Time for a Truce in the Haiku Wars” which appended the 2001 essay, are both included in the linked document (read and download them here).
 You can read and download the entire omnibus collection Haiku Harvest: 2000-2006 here.

 Crystallines – An essay on the prosody of my own form, the Crystalline, which is a haiku analog in the couplet form, with a later, amended, prosody and examples of my own crystallines.
 Read and download Crystallines here.

-Prosody for the Cinqku – A very brief article describing the prosody of my own form, the Cinqku, which originally was developed as a haiku analog but became a strict form analog of minimalist tanka.
-Read and download Prosody for the Cinqku here.
+Cinqku – An editorial, examples of my own cinqku, and a brief new article (2020) describing the final prosody of my own form, the Cinqku, a strict form analog of minimalist tanka.
+Read and download Cinqku here.

 Haiku-Senryu Distinction: A Twitter Conversation, discusses this distinction and the various attitudes surrounding it.
 I have participated in similar discussions regarding the distinction made between tanka and kyoka, arguing in the same vein (see Defining Tanka for an example).
 This was posted on an earlier blog of mine.
 Read and download Haiku-Senryu Distinction here.

 Haiku Noir – the editorial policy of the ground-breaking webzine Haiku Noir and some examples of the form.
 Read and download Haiku Noir here.
 This was expanded into a collection entitled Fire Blossoms: The Birth of Haiku Noir, also on this blog.
 Click here to read and download Fire Blossoms.